AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Data and Market Setting

-All Stage~II thresholds and filters (Table~\ref{tab:stable_candidate_rules}) are fixed \emph{ex ante} prior to any evaluation on the long-horizon or blind hold-out windows, and we do not modify hyperparameters, thresholds, or selection rules after observing hold-out outcomes.
+All Stage~II thresholds and filters are fixed \emph{ex ante} prior to evaluation on the long-horizon or blind hold-out windows, and hyperparameters, thresholds, or selection rules are not modified after observing hold-out outcomes.